What is the difference between the categories of eggs. How to choose eggs in a store

 XL – 73 g and more

 The first digit of the number on the package indicates in which EU country the eggs were packed.
-Most often it is Belgium (number 1), Germany (2), France (3) or Holland (6).
-If you buy eggs by the piece, and not in a package, the same data should be indicated on the price tag.
+Most often this is Belgium (number 1), Germany (2), France (3) or Holland (6).
+If you buy eggs individually and not in packaging, the same data should be indicated on the price tag.

-In recipes, usually the mass of one egg is considered equal to 40 grams, that is, we mean a small egg - the third category.
+In recipes, the weight of one egg is usually considered to be 40 grams, that is, a small egg of the third category is meant.

-A person who is accustomed to thinking about the meaning of words and concepts faces a difficult test in a modern supermarket.
-For example, what does the word "organic" mean on a package of eggs?
-Is there a new way to artificially produce eggs without the participation of a laying hen already discovered?
+A person who is accustomed to thinking about the meaning of words and concepts will face a difficult test in a modern supermarket.
+For example, what does the word “organic” mean on an egg package?
+Has a new method of artificially producing eggs without the participation of a laying hen already been discovered?

-And isn't that what the manufacturer is hinting at us, emphasizing that it is his product that has such a distinctive feature - this egg was laid directly by a live bird?
-What about the prefixes "bio" and "eco"?
+And is this not what the manufacturer is hinting at us, emphasizing that his product has such a distinctive feature - this egg was laid directly by a living bird?
+What about the prefixes “bio” and “eco”?
 How should we treat them?
-Do they contain any information about the contents of the shell, or is it just a tribute to the fashion for everything natural?
+Do they contain any information about the contents of the shell or is it just a tribute to the fashion for everything natural?

-In the countries of the European Union, the United States and Japan, buyers have long been free from such speculations, because all these concepts are clearly defined and regulated by law.
-There are systems of standards around the world that govern the area of organic food production.
-There are some differences in the definition of the "organic degree" of a product in America and Europe, but the general principle is universal.
+In the countries of the European Union, the USA and Japan, buyers have long been free from such speculation, because all these concepts are clearly defined and regulated by law.
+There are standards systems around the world that regulate the field of organic food production.
+There are some differences in the definition of the “degree of organicity” of a product in America and Europe, but the general principle is universal.

-Only the product, all components of which are produced and grown without the use of chemical fertilizers, pesticides, bioengineering and ionizing radiation, has the right to be called organic.
-In organic animal husbandry, the use of growth stimulants and other hormones, genetically modified organisms (GMOs) as feed is prohibited; the use of vitamins, antibiotics and other veterinary drugs is strictly limited.
+Only that product has the right to be called organic if all its components are produced and grown without the use of chemical fertilizers, pesticides, bioengineering and ionizing radiation.
+In organic livestock farming, the use of growth stimulants and other hormones, genetically modified organisms (GMOs) as feed is prohibited; The use of vitamins, antibiotics and other veterinary drugs is strictly limited.
 Special requirements are imposed on the conditions of detention and water.

-Only with strict adherence to these rules (which is checked by the certifying company) does the manufacturer receive a document authorizing the "organic" label.
-Certification companies, in turn, are regularly inspected by inspection authorities for compliance and compliance with the law.
+Only with strict adherence to these rules (which is verified by a certification company) does the manufacturer receive a document allowing it to put the “organic” label.
+Certifying companies, in turn, are regularly inspected by inspection authorities for compliance and compliance with the law.

-Thus, in Europe, America and Japan, the inscription "organic" on the packaging of eggs essentially means: these are eggs from chickens that have the ability to run freely in natural fields under the sun, which are fed exclusively with natural natural food rich in chlorophyll, and in winter - seaweed ...
+Thus, in Europe, America and Japan, the inscription “organic” on the packaging of eggs essentially means: these are eggs from chickens that have the opportunity to free-range in natural fields under the sun, which are fed exclusively with natural feed, rich in chlorophyll, and in winter - seaweed .

 What do we have?
-Until mid-summer 2008 in our country, the degree of compliance of "organic" products with whatever standards were left to the mercy of manufacturers and sellers.
-In this situation, consumers could only count on their conscience.
-In July, the Rospotrebnadzor issued a decree on sanitary and hygienic requirements for organic products.
-However, the newly emerging legislative framework in this area is not yet supported by either the certification or the inspection system.
-In addition, according to the rules, before a field or farm can be dubbed "organic", they must undergo "purification", that is, hold out for a certain period of time without chemical fertilizers and other substances prohibited in this system.
+Until mid-summer 2008, in our country, the degree of compliance of “organic” products with any standards was left to manufacturers and sellers.
+In this situation, consumers could only rely on their conscience.
+In July, Rospotrebnadzor issued a decree on sanitary and hygienic requirements for organic products.
+However, the newly born legislative framework in this area is not yet supported by either the certification or inspection systems.
+In addition, according to the rules, before a field or farm can be called “organic”, it must undergo “purification”, that is, last a certain period of time without chemical fertilizers and other substances prohibited in this system.

 So while the inscription “organic” on the packaging of eggs in our supermarkets does not guarantee us anything.
 True, there are organizations that have developed their own voluntary environmental certification systems.

-However, they set standards for "organic" and "environmentally friendly" products on their own, based on their own requirements.
-Some of the manufacturers send their products to voluntary laboratory tests, for example, to the Institute of Nutrition of the Russian Academy of Medical Sciences.
+However, they approve standards for “organic” and “environmentally friendly” products independently, based on their own requirements.
+Some of the manufacturers send their products for voluntary laboratory research, for example, to the Institute of Nutrition of the Russian Academy of Medical Sciences.
 What conclusion can we draw from all this?

-Carefully read all the labels on the packaging, try looking for additional information about the manufacturer you are interested in.
+Carefully read all the labels on the packaging, try to look for additional information about the manufacturer you are interested in.
 Be critical.
-We, alas, can not also give a recommendation to trust such marking on imported goods, because in our country at the moment their certification verification for compliance with the declared standards has not been established.
+Unfortunately, we also cannot give a recommendation to trust such markings on imported goods, because our country currently does not have a certification check for compliance with the stated standards.

 On prescription

-Well, well, and in which basket should we put a variety of “smart” eggs with iodine, “country” ones with carotenoids, “fitness” eggs with selenium, “vitamin” eggs with a high acid content?
-Let's try the basket labeled "functional products".
+Well, okay, in which basket should we put a variety of “smart” eggs with iodine, “country” eggs with carotenoids, “fitness” eggs with selenium, “vitamin” eggs with a high content of acids?
+Let's try the basket labeled "functional foods."

 According to the manufacturers, their place is there.
-Functional (or fortified) foods are foods that have increased or restored nutritional value.
-In our case, the enrichment of eggs with various additives is carried out by adding appropriate preparations to the feed for layers.
-For manufacturers, this can be called "creating products with specified properties."
+Functional (or fortified) are products that have had their nutritional value increased or restored.
+In our case, the enrichment of eggs with various additives is carried out by adding appropriate preparations to the feed of laying hens.
+Manufacturers may call this “creating products with specified properties.”

-Nutritionists do not have a common opinion about the effect of such products on the body, and our organisms are different: one is benefit from iodine or acid, and another is death.
-We can only conclude that in this case the egg cannot be both "functional" and "organic" at the same time.
+Nutritionists do not have a common opinion about the effect of such products on the body, and our bodies are different: one benefits from iodine or acid, while another means death.
+We can only conclude that in this case the egg cannot be both “functional” and “organic”.

 What is more important to you - choose.
-And finally, when we have more or less dealt with the "formal signs", we still need to answer the question once and for all: white or dark?
-Which eggs are best?
-What does the color of the eggshell indicate?
+And finally, when we have more or less figured out the “formal characteristics”, we still need to answer the question once and for all: white or dark?
+Which eggs are better?
+What does the color of an eggshell indicate?
 Here experts agree: the color of the shell depends only on the breed of chicken.
-It is a purely aesthetic choice to show preference for certain eggs based on shell color.
+Giving preference to certain eggs based on shell color is a purely aesthetic choice.

-Let all this help you choose the best eggs in the store variety.
-Because all doctors and nutritionists agree that the chicken egg is a unique and wonderful product in its composition and dietary properties.
+Let all this help you choose the best eggs from the store variety.
+Because all doctors and nutritionists agree that a chicken egg is a unique and remarkable product in its composition and dietary properties.

-Eggs are loved not only by us, but also by the causative agent of a serious infectious disease - the bacterium Salmonella.
-It is not so difficult to protect yourself from this uninvited guest.
+Not only do we love eggs, but also the causative agent of a serious infectious disease - the salmonella bacterium.
+Protecting yourself from this uninvited guest is not so difficult.

-Dirt and dried droppings on the shell are by no means a sign of an “organic” egg, but rather a sign of poor hygiene in the poultry farm.
+Dirt and dried droppings on the shell are not a sign of an “organic” egg; rather, they indicate insufficient hygiene in the poultry farm.

 Eggs with damaged shells should not be eaten.

 Before use, the egg should be washed under running water and soap.
-Remember to wash your hands, even if you just touch the egg.
+Remember to wash your hands, even if you just touched the egg.

-Store eggs in a cool, but not too dry place, separate from strong-smelling foods and raw meat; the best temperature is 0–5 ° С.
+Store eggs in a cool, but not too dry place, away from strong-smelling foods and raw meat; the best temperature is 0–5 °C.

 Eggs can be pasteurized.
-For pasteurization, they are washed and then broken into sterilized dishes.
+To pasteurize, they are washed and then separated into sterilized containers.
 After combining the yolks with the whites, they are filtered and heated to +63 ° C for one minute, then quickly cooled.

-It is one of the main food products of the population of many countries.
-But despite the popularity of this product, people are often faced with the problem of their choice.
-It turns out that chicken eggs come in several categories, each of which has its own shelf life and many other information that is incomprehensible to most.
-Consider what eggs are and how to choose them.
+It is one of the staple foods of the population of many countries.
+But despite the popularity of this product, people quite often face the problem of choosing them.
+It turns out that chicken eggs come in several categories, each of which has its own shelf life and a lot of other information that is incomprehensible to most.
+Let's look at what types of eggs there are and how to choose them.

-The shelf life of a product is the first thing we usually focus on when buying.
+The shelf life of a product is the first thing we usually focus on when purchasing.
 Chicken eggs are no exception.
-Depending on the time elapsed after being demolished by a chicken, it is customary to divide them into two types: dietary and canteens.
+Depending on the time that has passed since the hen laid eggs, they are usually divided into two types: dietary and table.

-Diet include specimens storage period of which does not exceed 7 days, not counting the day of the chicken.
-Moreover, they should not be at sub-zero temperatures.
-Moreover, this species should have a compacted white, uniformly colored yolk, as well as a height of the space occupied by air, not more than 4 mm.
-The shell of such testicles must be clean, a small presence of dots or stripes on it is allowed.
+Dietary specimens include: the shelf life of which does not exceed 7 days, not counting the day the hen laid eggs.
+However, they should not be at sub-zero temperatures.
+Moreover, this species must have a compacted white, an equally colored yolk, and a height of the space occupied by air of no more than 4 mm.
+The shell of such eggs must be clean; a small presence of dots or stripes on it is allowed.

-It is customary to refer to dining rooms as specimens that are stored at the temperature of the living room. no more than 25 days from the date of their sorting, not counting the day they were demolished, or stored in refrigerated chambers for no longer than 90 days.
-Such a product has a movable yolk, a low density of protein and a height of the space occupied by air, more than 4 mm, which, as a rule, ranges from 5 to 7 mm.
+It is customary to include specimens that are stored at living room temperature as canteens. no more than 25 days from the date of their sorting, not counting the day of their demolition, or stored in refrigerated chambers for no longer than 90 days.
+Such a product has a mobile yolk, low protein density and a height of space occupied by air of more than 4 mm, which, as a rule, ranges from 5 to 7 mm.

 If dots and stripes are present on the shell, their total number should not occupy more than 12.5% of the total surface.
-On the shell of each table egg, a blue stamp is put with the designation of a large letter "C" and its category.
+A blue stamp is placed on the shell of each table egg indicating the capital letter “C” and its category.

 Categories of chicken eggs and their weight

-So, we all know what types of chicken eggs are and what is the difference between them.
+So, you and I know what types of chicken eggs there are and what is their difference.
 Now let's try to understand their categories.
-The key criterion by which eggs are assigned to a particular category is them, therefore, according to modern GOSTs, 5 main categories are distinguished.
+The key criterion by which eggs are classified into one category or another is their eggs, therefore, according to modern GOSTs, there are 5 main categories.

 Highest category (B)

-Products in this category have a slightly smaller size and weight - 65 to 74.9 g...
-It is designated on the shell or packaging with a capital "O".
+Products in this category are slightly smaller in size and weight - from 65 to 74.9 g.
+Indicated on the shell or packaging with a large letter “O”.

 First category (C1)